 - The objective of the research award must be related to fluid power components or systems.

-- Recipient will attend and present the project associated with their research award at the two summits of the Center for Compact and Efficient Fluid Power (CCEFP), to be scheduled for October 2022 and April 2023.
+- Recipient will attend and present the project associated with their research award at the two summits of the Center for Compact and Efficient Fluid Power (CCEFP), to be scheduled for Spring 2023.

 - Awardees (the PI and one student) of the NFPA Research Supplements are expected to attend all CCEFP-hosted events and participate in one annual CCEFP webinar in the 2022-23 academic year.
 In the event there is a professional conflict, medical or family issue, an exception to the attendance requirement will be made, however, it is expected that another institutional representative (a faculty member or student) attend/participate in the event/activity as a replacement for the exempted individual.